open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ℹ️ Additional conversion rules from OpenTelemetry Logs to Loki

-* `.` in attributes and resource attributes are converted into `_` when they are mapped as Loki labels or metadata,
+* `.` in attributes and resource attributes are converted into `_` when they are mapped as Loki labels or metadata.
-* Otel attribute values with complex data types (i.e. arrays, nested structures) are converted into JSON strings
+* OTel attribute values with complex data types (i.e. arrays, nested structures) are converted into JSON strings

 ### Migration instructions

 ### Instrumentation migration: No changes to the instrumentation layer

 No changes are needed in the instrumentation layer.
-OpenTelemetry logs sources like OpenTelemetry SDKs or the OpenTelemetry Collector File Log Receiver don’t have to be modified.
+OpenTelemetry logs sources like OpenTelemetry SDKs or the [OpenTelemetry Collector File Log Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) don’t have to be modified.

 ### Logs collection migration: Replace the OpenTelemetry Collector Loki Exporter by the OTLP/HTTP Exporter